-Negligence or disregard of rules or regulations,

-- 2. Substantial understatement of income tax, - 3.
-Any substantial valuation misstatement under chapter 1 of the Internal Revenue Code. - 4.
+- 1. Negligence or disregard of rules or regulations, - 2.
+Any substantial understatement of income tax, - 3.
+Any substantial valuation misstatement under chapter 1 of the Internal Revenue Code, - 4.
 Any substantial overstatement of pension liabilities, or - 5.
 Any substantial estate or gift tax valuation understatement.

-However, the penalty is 40% of any portion of a tax underpayment attributable to one or more gross valuation misstatements in (3), (4), or (5) above if the applicable dollar limitation under section 6662(h)(2) is
+However, the penalty is 40% of any portion of a tax underpayment attributable to one or more gross valuation misstatements in (3), (4), or (5) above if the applicable dollar limitation under section 6662(h)(2) is met.

 Reasonable basis.
-Generally, you can avoid the disregard of rules and substantial understatement portions of the accuracy-related penalty if the position is adequately disclosed and the position has at least a reasonable basis.
+Generally, you can avoid the disregard of regulations and substantial understatement portions of the accuracy-related penalty if the position is adequately disclosed and the position has at least a reasonable basis.
+To avoid the disregard of regulations portion of the accuracy-related penalty, the position taken must also represent a good-faith challenge to the validity of the regulation.
 Reasonable basis is a relatively high standard of tax reporting that is significantly higher than not frivolous or not patently improper.
 The reasonable basis standard is not satisfied by a return position that is merely arguable.